top of page

 Introduction

-Nestled in the Pune district, Junnar Taluka isn’t just steeped in history—it also harbors one of the highest leopard densities in India.
+Nestled in the Pune district, Junnar Taluka isn’t just steeped in history—it also harbours one of the highest leopard densities in India.
 This blend of heritage and wildlife conservation makes Junnar a uniquely captivating destination.
+The lush landscapes and rich biodiversity invite you to explore and unwind.

 1. Astonishing Leopard Density in Junnar